 Dual Relations

+Relationships of consonance, of complete psychological complement.
 Union of opposites up to the point of merging.
 Compatible opposites.
-There's a basis for union—3+1: opposition in 3 fundamental traits and similarity in one (Rationality/Irrationality).
-There is a possibility to establish a temperamental balance, which lies at the core of compatibility.
 It resembles, in nature, the relationship between species called symbiosis.

-At first, you don't know what to do—it's confusing, difficult, you feel stuck.
-But then suddenly, something clicks, it starts to flow, you begin to enjoy it, things get better, and eventually it becomes stable and good.
-A dual (in socionics) is usually not appealing at first, especially from a distance.
-When you first meet them, you don't feel like talking to them—they seem uninteresting, they think about the “wrong” things, they're hard to understand.
+Warm relationships.
+In the beginning it can be confusing and difficult, but then suddenly, something changes, the adjustment happens, things get better, partners get used to each other, and eventually it becomes stable, good and comfortable, and a strong bond forms.
+A dual is usually not appealing at first, especially from a distance.
+When you first meet them, you don't feel like talking to them—they seem uninteresting, they think about the "wrong" things, they're hard to understand.
 Things tend to slow down and even drop into a kind of emotional pit.
-Then there's a kind of turning point—a “click”—where you do something for them and they respond in kind.
-It's like mutual support begins.
-You start thinking, “Actually, they're not so bad,” and you begin communicating.
-The interaction becomes engaging, interest grows, and soon it stabilizes at a consistently positive level.
+Then there's a kind of turning point—a "click"—where you do something for them and they respond in kind.
+It's like mutual support begins, and you start thinking, "Actually, they're not so bad."
+And the interaction becomes engaging, interest grows, and soon it stabilizes at a consistently positive level.

-In the beginning it feels wrong, but once you've adjusted to each other, a strong bond forms—so strong it's hard to break.
 Often, duals even meet through conflict.

-But as they work through it, the relationship strengthens.
-A dual isn't initially attractive—“not the kind of person I thought would suit me.”
-People are often guided by stereotypes, like someone who's generally appealing to everyone (for example, an LSI if it's a man, or an EIE if it's a woman).
-But when it comes to a truly compatible partner, most people don't really know who they need—unless they've had experience with dual interaction in their family or school environment, which helps them understand different group roles better.
+A dual usually isn't initially attractive—"not the kind of person I thought would suit me."
+Because people are often guided by stereotypes, like someone who's generally appealing to everyone (for example, an LSI if it's a man, or an EIE if it's a woman), but when it comes to a truly compatible partner, most people don't really know who they need—unless they've had experience with dual interaction in their family or school environment, which helps them understand different group roles better.

 An example of dual relations: a binary star system—two objects of equal mass orbiting around a common center of gravity, forming a very stable, eternal cyclic repetition of circular motion.